Short Term Action Request Grants (STAR)

 What are the grant logistics ($ and timeline)?

 The minimum grant is $2,500 and the maximum is $7,500.
-Grant recipients can choose project start date between December 15, 2014 and June 1, 2015 and project must be completed within six months.
+Projects would start after we enter into a grant agreement, no sooner than June 1, 2015.
+The project must be completed within six months.
 Funds are distributed on a reimbursement basis (after costs have been incurred).

 Are applications being accepted?